DatLombardo/My-NHL-Team/README.md

 **4.** Open any browser of your choice and write: *localhost:7878/register*

+**5.** After registration is completed, navigate to Home to view your Team's Stats

-**5.** If you would like to view the data for user login and etc. open MongoCompass
+**6.** If you would like to view the data for user login and etc. open MongoCompass